Euro zone June retail sales show strongest year/year rise in seven years

-BRUSSELS Euro zone retail sales rose at the fastest rate in seven years in June - and twice as fast as expected - thanks to strong sales of both food and non-food products, data showed on Tuesday.
+BRUSSELS, Aug 5 Euro zone retail sales rose at the fastest rate in seven years in June - and twice as fast as expected, thanks to strong sales of both food and non-food products, data showed on Tuesday.

 Compared with the same period last year, the volume of retail sales in the 18 countries sharing the euro surged by 2.4 percent after a downwardly revised 0.6 rise in May, posting its strongest growth since March 2007, data from the EU's statistics office Eurostat showed.